JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |
 |

-Access web versions of Word, Excel, and PowerPoint
+Toggle visibility of 9 table rows below the Productivity apps and services row

+Productivity apps and services